 Investigators obtained correspondence (pdf) between William “Rick” Singer, who admitted to orchestrating the nationwide bribery scheme, and Giannulli.
 That included a message after the older daughter, Isabella Rose Giannulli, 20, was presented to the USC subcommittee for athletic admissions as a purported crew recruit on Oct.
 27, 2016, that told the designer where to send a $50,000 payment.

-Several days later, Giannulli asked the person if he could mention the admission with then-USC Athletic Director, who he was going to see in Augusta.
+Several days later, Giannulli asked the person if he could mention the admission with the athletic director at USC, who he was going to see in Augusta.
 “I was planning on saying nothing? agree or okay to mention anything?”

 Singer responded: “Best to keep [him] out of it.
 When I met with him a year ago about [your daughter] he felt you were good for a million plus.”